 The purpose of this checklist is to assess and determine whether a state agency's, local government's, or vendor's cybersecurity awareness training program meets the minimum requirements for certification under Section 2054.519(b), Texas Government Code.
-This detailed certification criteria are based on the

 How many training programs will be certified?

 Texas Government Code 2054.519 State Certified Cybersecurity Training Programs requires DIR to certify at least five cybersecurity training programs.
 Refer to the